 The Jowett Car Club Limited is international and offers a monthly magazine, library, parts, spares, technical information, events, motor-sport, rallying and global contributions from its members.

 Affiliated clubs thrive in America, Australia and New Zealand.
 Members contribute from many other countries including Spain.
-There is a website devoted to the Jowett Jupiter with some Jupiter Owners Auto Club content.
+There is a website devoted to the Jowett Jupiter and you can visit the the Jupiter Owners Auto Club website.

 The oldest one-make car club.